piyushmadan/ProjectDataSciCoursera/README.md

 Code book can be found in file codebook.txt

 ### Output
-Output as tidy data is added as tidy_data.txt
+Output as tidy data is added as tidydata.txt